nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories/directory-and-ui.md

         version: '1'

 ---
-&nbsp;

-Inside Nuxeo Platform, Directories are used to provide a common abstraction on a set of record&nbsp;
+Inside Nuxeo Platform, Directories are used to provide a common abstraction on a set of record

 *   that can be stored in different manner
     *   SQL, LDAP, Repository, External Service